meower-media-co/RFC/RFC-0-Development.md

 They are also the support team for the Meower platform.
 So they are responsible for the support/appeal emails.

 ## Frontend Team
-Frontend team is responsible for all things related to the frontend of the Meower platform, including the Meower website.
+Frontend team is responsible for all things related to the frontend of Meower, including the Meower website.
 They also work on i18n.

 ### Backend Team